Franciskid/jellyfin-plugin-ai-search/README.md

 ## Ways to use it

 **Search** is the plain one: type a mood, a vibe, a "like *X* but shorter", and get your handful of matches with reasons.

-**Surprise me** is for when you can't be bothered to type.
+You can also search for specific movie based on their synopsis, actors, directors etc.., or specific episodes from tv shows.

+**Surprise me** is kind of like the "I'm feeling lucky" Google search (RIP).
 Instead of matching a query, the plugin hands the model a broad *random* slice of your library (not the usual top-rated suspects) and asks it to pull together a delightfully varied, unexpected mix — still nudged by your favorites and watch history, so  it's random in a way that's tuned to *you*, not random noise.
 Great for rescuing forgotten gems you own and never think to search for.

 **Create collection** runs a normal search, then offers to save the whole set as a Jellyfin playlist.
 Name it, hit save, and it shows up in your library like any other collection.
 (You can also save the results of *any* search after the fact — there's a "Save to playlist" button next to the results.)

-**Help me choose** is the fun one.
-If you click it with the box empty, you get a short generic interview — mood, length, seen-it-or-not — and your answers become the search.
+**Help me choose** is the agentic search.
+If you click it with the box empty, you get a short generic interview : mood, length, seen-it-or-not.
+And your answers become the search.
 But if you've already typed something, the plugin sends *that* to the model first and asks it to write the two or three questions that would actually narrow *your* request down.
 Ask for "something like Whiplash" and it might ask about tone, era, and how familiar you want it; ask for "a French thriller" and you'll get different questions entirely.
 You tap through them, and your picks get folded back into the final search.
-It's a small thing that turns a vague itch into a precise query without making you do the wording.
+It's cool when you don't really know how to word your request.

 **History** keeps your recent searches (per user, stored on the server) with a little poster sneak-peek.
 Reopen one to see its results again, or replay it to